- Benefits of Reading to Babies

 Overall, the playful text and animal surprises under each flap make this an engaging and fun read.

-Conclusion - Best Books for Newborns and Babies Under 1 Year
+Conclusion - Best Books to Read to Newborns and Babies Under 1 Year

 Overall, we don’t think you can go wrong with any of the books listed here.
-They have been and continue to be favourites in our house, and we hope that you have gotten some ideas of the best books for newborns and babies to add to your own home library.
+They have been and continue to be favourites in our house, and we hope that you have gotten some ideas of the best books to read to newborns and babies to add to your own home library.